schombert/Project-Alice/docs/rules.md

 #### Effect

 Join the war.
 Adds a status quo wargoal if it is not a great war and one isn't already present

+### Suppress movement

+#### Conditions

+Suppression point cost:
+Depends on whether define:POPULATION_SUPPRESSION_FACTOR is non zero.
+If it is zero, suppression costs their effective radicalism + 1.
+If it is non zero, then the cost is the greater of that value and the movements effective radicalism x the movement's support / define:POPULATION_SUPPRESSION_FACTOR

+#### Effect

+The movement's radicalism is permanently increased by define:SUPPRESSION_RADICALISM_HIT.
+The consciousness of each pop belonging to the movement is set to 1 and then the pops are removed from the movement.